 Given the Brexit vote, unless the UK government and the EU agree otherwise, the UK will be prevented from taking part in the Unitary Patent Scheme (“UPS”), which is slated to take effect in 2017.
 The UPS consists of a simplified system that enables a party to obtain a “Unitary Patent” that would have effect within all the EU member states (once they have signed up to the new unified system).
 In short: the unitary patent would grant uniform patent protection throughout the participating 25 member states of the EU Union, based on one application alone.
 There would be a single fee regime and a single court, the Unified Patent Court (UPC).

-The UK could ratify the Unitary Patent Treaty even after the Brexit vote on June 23.
-The UK would then participate in the UPS during the two-year interim period that the Lisbon Treaty provides for member states who decide to leave the EU.
+As of November 2016, the UK is expected to ratify the Unitary Patent Treaty even after the Brexit vote in June 2016.
+The UK will participate in the UPS during the two-year interim period that the Lisbon Treaty provides for member states who decide to leave the EU.

 Following a Brexit, the UK will no longer be part of the EU Trade Mark ("EUTM") system, which is only available to EU Member States, and as a result, existing EUTM registrations would cease to apply in the UK.
 It is likely, however, that transitional provisions would be put in place to allow brand owners to convert part of their EUTMs to national UK registrations (possibly retaining their original priority dates).